lauhon/neverthrow-wiki-fork/Home.md

 - Never worked with a `Result` or `Either` type before?
 Start here:
   - [Introduction: Type Safe Errors in JS & TypeScript](https://github.com/supermacro/neverthrow/wiki/Introduction:-Type-Safe-Errors-in-JS-&-TypeScript) if you want to read
-  - Or, a video introduction [Railway oriented programming: Error handling in functional languages by Scott Wlaschin](https://github.com/supermacro/neverthrow/wiki/Railway-Oriented-Programming-(1hour-video))
+  - Or, a video introduction, "[Railway oriented programming: Error handling in functional languages by Scott Wlaschin](https://github.com/supermacro/neverthrow/wiki/Railway-Oriented-Programming-(1hour-video))"

 - Trying to figure out how to get the value out of a darn `Result` without fuss?
 Read "[Accessing The Value Inside A Result](https://github.com/supermacro/neverthrow/wiki/Accessing-The-Value-Inside-A-Result)"